treyhunner/pyohio2024/outline-idea.md

 ---

-About 10 years ago, many of my local meetups decided to add explicit codes of conduct and noting the code of conduct at the beginning of every meeting.

-I remember after one meetup event, an attendee told me that the code of conduct made him feel uncomfortable.

-Uncomfortable

-He felt like with our frequent mention of the code of conduct that he needed to be careful about what he said around others.

-I told this attendee that I understood his feeling.
-He acknowledged that he would probably acclimate to the code of conduct the same way he might acclimate to volunteering at an elementary school, where he needed to be careful about his language.

-In the meantime, the discomfort he felt might be a good thing.
-Maybe the temporary discomfort might nudge him to be a bit more deliberate with his words, especially around new attendees who he might not know well.

-Discomfort

----

-Uncomfortable

-Discomfort

-Don't get me wrong...

-I'm not advocating for discomfort

----

-The point: to help you grapple with the fact that your brian is both an *amazing thing* and it's *constantly making mistakes*.

----

 Move vegan section out of default states, after progress, and after discomfort, to talk specifically about cognitive dissonance as a form of discomfort that I continue to sit with.

 ---